sascommunities/git-workshop/exercises/02-connect-sas-to-git-eg.md

 ## Setting up a GitHub connection

+**Before you add your profile:**
-First, you must use the GitHub site to define a personal access token by following [GitHub's instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) .
+>First, you must use the GitHub site to define a personal access token by following [GitHub's instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) .

-You must copy your token to the clipboard, and I recommend saving it somewhere safe in a text file or secure note.
+>You must copy your token to the clipboard, and I recommend saving it somewhere safe in a text file or secure note.
 GitHub will not show you the value again!

-Then, to create a profile in SAS Enterprise Guide, select Tools->Manage Git Connections.
+To create a profile in SAS Enterprise Guide, select Tools->Manage Git Connections.
 Specify a Profile name (ex: GitHub), username (your GitHub id), email and password (your personal access token).

 ![SAS EG profile](./images/eg-new-profile.png)